 - Finish: Black matte

-I first started using this brand/model of flashlight nearly 8 years ago and I’ve never been disappointed.
+I first started using this brand/model of flashlight over 10 years ago and I’ve never been disappointed.
 Actually, I’ve been thrilled with it!
-It is a great size for my pants pocket and fits any flashlight holder on a spare belt mounted spare magazine holder that I use.
+It is a great size for my pants pocket and fits any flashlight holder or belt mounted light/magazine holster that I use.
 I use a Command Arms Accessories Flashlight Holder Grip Adapter on my AR and this light fits it perfectly.
 The light shines a very bright narrow beam of light that exceeds my expectations of a tactical light.
 The light is not so bright that it will washout my vision in the dark but plenty bright enough for me to do whatever I need to with it.
 The distance the beam goes is amazing for such a little unit running on AAA batteries.

 My Duracell batteries will last well over two years in the light depending on how much I use it.
 The battery carrier/cartridge is absolutely high quality, as is the entire housing.
 I felt the quality and close tolerances as soon as I began to unscrew the battery cartridge.
 This flashlight is a top-quality piece of equipment.